advapplab/kelly_publisher/README.md

 * How to execute on windows 10

 In the repo, you can find `start01.bat`  ~  `start05.bat`.
-The five `.bat` files stand for running number `01`  ~  `05` of the equipements.
+The five `.bat` files stand for running number `01`  ~  `05` of the Equipements.
-At the following example, if we want to start detecting the number `3` of the equipements.
+In the following example, if we want to start detecting the number `3` of the Equipements.
 We just execute `start03.bat`